rsusik/conference-certification/README.md

 ### Demo

-Demo that deploys the smart contract, mint certificates on blockchain and tests functionality is implemented in [`demo.py`](./scripts/demo.py) script.
-The demo produces and output such as [`output.txt`](./output.txt).
-Tu run demo execute:
+The demo that deploys the smart contract, mint certificates on blockchain and tests functionality is implemented in the [`demo.py`](./scripts/demo.py) script.
+The demo produces an output such as in the [`output.txt`](./output.txt) file.
+To run demo execute:

 ```
 brownie run demo